ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Method

 \subsection{Multi-representation alignment function}

-In order to improve the representation quality of drug $i$, drug $j$ and cell line $k$, so that the synergistic relationship between the three can be reflected positionally in the embedding space, the GCNMRA model designed an alignment function to measure the alignment between $d_i$, $d_j$ and $c_k$.
-As shown in equation (7), the GCNMRA model first runs the Hadamard product operation on $d_i$, $d_j$, and $c_k$ and then linearly adds each element to obtain the alignment between the three representation vectors.
+In order to improve the representation quality of drug $i$, drug $j$ and cell line $k$, so that the synergistic relationship between the three can be reflected positionally in the embedding space, the ALNSynergy model designed an alignment function to measure the alignment between $d_i$, $d_j$ and $c_k$.
+As shown in equation (7), the ALNSynergy model first runs the Hadamard product operation on $d_i$, $d_j$, and $c_k$ and then linearly adds each element to obtain the alignment between the three representation vectors.

-Where $\odot $ represents the Hadamard product, which multiplies elements of the same dimension in the vector.
-Specifically, the representation vectors of drug $i$ and drug $j$ are first subjected to a Hadamard product operation so that the elements of each dimension are multiplied to form a drug combination representation vector.
+Where $\odot $ represents the Hadamard product, which multiplies the elements of the same dimension in the vector. $Alignment_{ijc}$ represents the degree of alignment between the three representation vectors.
+The multi-representation alignment function can be interpreted from the following perspectives.
+The representation vectors of drug $i$ and drug $j$ are first subjected to the Hadamard product operation, and the elements of each dimension are multiplied to form the drug combination representation vector $d_i \odot d_j$.
 This corresponds to the concept of drug combination to a certain extent.
-Then, the drug combination representation vector and the cell line representation vector are subjected to an inner product operation to obtain the similarity between the two representation vectors.
+Subsequently, the drug combination representation vector $d_i \odot d_j$ and the cell line representation vector $c_k$ are subjected to the inner product operation to obtain the similarity (alignment) between the two representation vectors.
+If the combination of drug $i$ and drug $j$ can produce a synergistic effect on cell line $k$, the multi-representation alignment function will calculate a larger alignment value, otherwise a smaller alignment value will be calculated.

-Subsequently, the GCNMRA model optimizes the representation alignment based on the original loss function in equation (6) to make the multi-representation alignment function work.
+Subsequently, the ALNSynergy model optimizes the representation alignment based on the original loss function in equation (6) to make the multi-representation alignment function work.
 The optimization operation is shown in equation (8).

-By directly optimizing the above loss, the alignment between $d_i$, $d_j$, and $c_k$ that have synergistic relationships can be maximized as much as possible, the alignment between $d_i$, $d_j$ and $c_k$ that have a tight relationship is as small as possible.
-Therefore, the embedding space can reflect the drug synergistic relationship positionally.
+$\psi$ represents the Sigmoid function, which maps $Alignment_{ijc}$ to the $(0,1)$ interval. $\mathcal{L}_{alignment}$ represents the alignment loss.
+By optimizing this loss, the alignment between $d_i$, $d_j$ and $c_k$ with synergistic relationships can be as large as possible, while the alignment between $d_i$, $d_j$ and $c_k$ with antagonistic relationships can be as small as possible.
+The drug synergistic relationship is reflected in the embedding space, thereby improving the quality and robustness of drug and cell line representation, and the generalization ability of the ALNSynergy model is enhanced. $\alpha$ is used to adjust the weight of the alignment loss in the final loss function $\mathcal{L}$.